odonnellryan/odonnellryan.github.io/blog_app/pages/welcome.md

 title: Welcome
 date: 2013-12-29

-# Welcome
+# First post!
-Welcome post using markdown.
+First post using new blogging framework.
+Compiles to flatfiles in the root directory.
+Check out github to see how it works!